chrisfishbob/LightBlue/README.md

 <b>Stage 5 (ending):</b> End game and opening: A data base will be used from grandmaster games so that the engine will play book openings up until a certain point.
 The end game portion seeks to
          modify and improve upon the existing evaluation function to better execute endgame strategies.

+Project on back-burner with few commits during school session (gotta get on that systems programming grind), regular progress will resume during break!